laravel/docs/eloquent.md

         FirstScope::class, SecondScope::class
     ])->get();

-It is also possible to remove the global scope on a relationship:
+It is also possible to remove a global scope from a relationship:

     <?php